-Each wounded, ill and injured Soldier establishes short and long-term career goals during his or her time in the Warrior Transition Unit (WTU)/Community-Based Warrior Transition Unit (CBWTU) , or U.S. Army Wounded Warrior Program (AW2).
-These goals are a significant piece of your Comprehensive Transition Plan (CTP).
+Each wounded, ill and injured Soldier establishes short and long-term career goals during his or her time in the Warrior Transition Unit (WTU)/Community Care Unit (CCU) , or U.S. Army Wounded Warrior Program (AW2).
+These goals are a significant piece of their Comprehensive Transition Plan (CTP).

-All WTU Soldiers should work closely with their squad leader, occupational therapist (OT), transition coordinator (TC) and AW2 Advocate (if applicable) to use the relevant resources in planning and achieving career goals as a part of their Comprehensive Transition Plan (CTP).
-Career and education readiness (CER) activities should never interfere with medical treatment; You should pursue these options around your medical appointments.
+All WTU Soldiers should work closely with their Squad Leader, Occupational Therapist (OT), Transition Coordinator (TC) and AW2 Advocate (if applicable) to utilize the relevant resources in planning and achieving career goals as a part of their Comprehensive Transition Plan (CTP).
+Career and Education Readiness (CER) activities should never interfere with medical treatment; Soldiers should pursue these options around their medical appointments.

 Learn more about the Career and Education Readiness program and view our Meet the WTU Career and Education Readiness Team fact sheet for more information on the Cadre team that works with every Soldier.

-Career planning is based on your career track, including whether you will remain in the Army or transition from the Army.
+Career planning is based on each Soldier's individual career track, whether they will remain in the Army or transition from the Army.
 Soldiers assigned to a WTU or AW2 who have decided to remain in the Army have the opportunity to enhance existing and/or develop new skills through training, education and/or internship opportunities.
 Within the Remain in the Army career track, there are three options:

 Visit the Remain in the Army page for more information about these three options and details on internships, education and training.

-Many Soldiers in WTUs will return to the force, but some will transition from or separate from the Army.
-The Army and other federal agencies offer a wide variety of resources and programs to help Soldiers prepare for the next step of transitioning into Veteran status.
-During the process of transitioning, Soldiers can continue career planning through:
+Many Soldiers in WTUs will return to the force, but some will transition or separate from the Army.
+The Army and other federal agencies offer a wide variety of resources and programs to help Soldiers prepare for the next step as they transition into Veteran status.
+During this process, Soldiers can continue career planning through: